cleentfaar/devr/docs/2-Commands.md

 ### install:composer ###

 Installs composer in the working directory, e.g. for easy use in a project.
-NOTE: This is not meant to be used to install DEVGEN itself, you will still need to do that manually (at least once)!
+NOTE: This is not meant to be used to install DEVR itself, you will still need to do that manually (at least once)!
 ```
 Usage:
  install:composer [-a|--auto-install] [-f|--force]